varocketry/guitar-mastery-hub/public/lessons/lesson_006_e_major_e_shape.md

 ---

-## 🎯 REMEMBERING THE SHAPE PHILOSOPHY
+## ðŸŽ¯ REMEMBERING THE SHAPE PHILOSOPHY

 **As Den Lopez teaches:** "Learn shapes, not chords."